 - Via an Italian entity – the standard here would be a tax-transparent entity (società semplice) which are often used to better organise ongoing management of the property and costs where there are multiple owners

 There is no automatic choice.
 Much will depend on the type of property and if you are going to rent the property or simply occupy it for your own use.
 Other structures might exist.
-It might also be advantageous to arrange a “split structure” e.g purchase as individuals and rent to the company who then carries on a letting or business activity.
+It might also be advantageous to arrange a “split structure” e.g. purchase as individuals and rent to the company who then carries on a letting or business activity.
 Corporate structures and ideas like this, can lead to extra cost which needs to be weighed up against savings.

 This note is intended as high level establishment of a framework, to assist the initial decision-making and will be refined once we have reviewed your specific circumstances.

 The initial point to note is that this type of planning needs to be effected BEFORE you sign anything, especially an irrevocable offer, which is typically proposed by Italian agents.
 The terms of such an offer typically constitute a binding legal agreement once accepted by the seller and the terms of it may impact your chosen structure.
-If you are buying to let, then you must check in advance that there are no restrictions, either under condominium regulations or local planning laws on the carrying on of a rental activity.
+If you are buying to let, then you must check at the very least in advance that there are no restrictions, either under condominium regulations or local planning laws on the carrying on of a rental activity.

 Table of Contents

-Capital Gains Tax on Future Sale
+1. Capital Gains Tax on Future Sale

 Individuals

+If deemed to have a PE, the foreign company will be subject to Italian corporate income taxes and filing obligations. as well as potentially VAT on rents.
 Passive ownership and rental of Italian property does not automatically create a PE.
-However, active management (e.g. local staff, marketing, contracting) or short-term letting with services (cleaning, concierge) may trigger PE status.
+However, active management (e.g. local staff, marketing, contracting) or short-term letting with more than basic auxiliary services may trigger PE status.

 Società semplice

-Transparent for Italian tax purposes.
+These are transparent for Italian tax purposes.
 Gains are taxed in the hands of the members under same 5 year rule as applies to individuals.

-Rental Income – Taxation and Treaty Relief
+2. Rental Income – Taxation and Treaty Relief

 Individuals